nachomirsol/padelChallenge/README.md

 ## RUN TESTS

-Considerations:
-- Project is created with webpack so **react-scripts** dependency should'nt be necessary.
-- **react-scripts** cause some test fail.
-After setup steps:

 - Unit and integration tests: <pre><code>npm run test</code></pre>
 - End to End tests tests: <pre><code>npm run test:e2e"</code></pre> Important executing this tests with the app running (it depends on connection network).